Last Modified: 9/22/2023

 • When in doubt, ask for help

-• Perform proactive reviews in coding, contracts, and quality of care, and create an audit plan and re-evaluate it regularly.
+• Perform proactive reviews in coding, contracts, and quality of care.
+Create an audit plan and re-evaluate it regularly.

 Providers are ultimately responsible for claims and payments, even if they use a billing service.
-First Coast Service Options Inc. (First Coast) recommends you conduct regular reviews of the charges that third-party vendors are submitting to Medicare on your behalf.
+First Coast recommends you conduct regular reviews of the charges that third-party vendors are submitting to Medicare on your behalf.

 Helpful questions to ask include: